--A majority of issues can be resolved at the Remedial Project Manager/Supervisor or technical level. -Knowing and identifying the team that can help in resolving issues.
+- A majority of issues can be resolved at the Remedial Project Manager/Supervisor or technical level. - Identifying the team that can help in resolving issues in advance is crucial.

--Your team will generally consist of the lead cleanup agency, EPA RPM, other involved federal agencies, and may include state, tribal, and other team members.

--There may also be situations where is it helpful to bring technical experts or other subject matter experts into the conversation when there is a disagreement.
+- Your team will generally consist of the lead cleanup agency representative, EPA RPM, other involved federal agencies, and may include state, tribal, and other team members. - There may also be situations where is it helpful to bring technical experts or other subject matter experts into the conversation when there is a disagreement.
 For example, a hydrologist could provide insight on contaminant transport or an attorney could clarify legal requirements.
-If there are differing opinions, bringing in a facilitator to assist with discussing differences and may help with understanding the different perspectives.

 Meeting regularly and interacting with your team is important.
 During these interactions, each group should be encouraged to speak openly about their agency's desired outcomes and goals.
 It's also important that each person be respected and show respect for others in these interactions.
 When meeting in person, develop a clear agenda with input from the various parties in advance so that each team member can be prepared and know that they are an active participant in the process.
 It can be unfair to start what seems to be a regular meeting with a discussion that one may not be prepared for.
 It is also helpful to determine key people that are needed to reach a decision or if the results of the meeting will need be elevated to management before a decision can be made.
 These early steps in preparing for conflict should not be a surprise to the members of the group.
 Meeting in person, when possible, can also help to facilitate discussion and reduce misunderstandings and issues caused by dueling drafts of documents.